george/rails3-app/README.md

 Generators
 ----------

-This also gives you the Factory Girl and Haml Rails 3 generators &mdash; the generators for RSpec are in the RSpec gem &mdash; so that your factories and views are generated using Factory Girl and Haml, and that all your generated tests are specs.
+This also gives you the Factory Girl Rails 3 generators &mdash; the generators for RSpec are in the RSpec gem &mdash; so that your factories and views are generated using Factory Girl, and that all your generated tests are specs.
 These generators are from the **rails3_generators** gem, we pulled them out to avoid all the other dependencies included in that gem.